Need Service Now?

 Energy guide ratings for appliances will show their typical usage in kWhs per year – the lower the energy number, the more cost efficient it is to run.
 Appliances carrying the Energy Star ® rating typically are 10 to 20% more energy efficient than non-rated models.
 This means, you’ll not only save money, but help your environment as well.

-We at Brown Heating and Cooling carry the complete line of Comfortmaker heating and cooling products.
+We at Brown Heating, Cooling and Plumbing carry the complete line of Comfortmaker heating and cooling products.
 Look for the Energy Star symbol on Comfortmaker units that rate in the high numbers of efficiency.
 Comfortmaker is manufactured by International Comfort Products, LLC Corporation (USA), a voluntary partner in this government program.

 The Energy Star Program recommends the following in regards to your heating and cooling system: